iamdavecampbell/Canadian_Women_in_Statistics/README.md

 Citation:
 Osezua, M.-. rita ., Kim, J., Rizwan, A., & Campbell, D. (2025).
 A Timeline of Firsts for Women in Statistics in Canada.
 Zenodo. https://doi.org/10.5281/zenodo.15512669

+The folders contain the original LaTeX version when we were intending to make this poster open source and easily modifiable.
+Unfortunately, that conflicted with teh other goal of making it look nice.
+Poster scraps remain in the folders.
+Completed poster is in png and pdf (better for printing) in both languages in this repo.

 ## Updates
 - Mar 3 2025: Higher resolution poster uploaded, though the "slightly lower" resolution poster displays better online from Github.